+Employee Foreman

+Date of Incident/Accident Time

+Job Name

-Describe the incident fully: (route of exposure, circumstances; describe type of controls in place at time of incident including engineering controls and personal protective equipment w or n; identify unsafe conditions and/or actions; relevant police reports).
+sposure, circumstances; describe type of controls in place at g controls and personal protective equipment worn; relevant police reports).

-Describe employee's injury: (part of the body/type of injury)
+Describe employee's injury: (part of the be ody/type of injury)

-Describe first aid/medical treatment: (when and by whom)
+Describe first aid/medical treatment: (whe en and by whom)

 When was the incident reported?
 To Whom?

 If not immediately reported, why?

-List names of witnesses:
+List names of withesses.

 Is the source individual known?
-Yes so that consent for blood testing can be obtained.
-If yes, please provide name/address
+Yesso that consent for blood testing can be ob- No If yes, please provide name/address otained.

 Name: Address: